tonyhallett/dexie-typesafe/README.md

 These tables will be available on db and transactions as properties, the property names are taken from the keys of the object you supply as first argument.

-## Demo dexieFactory, table properties
+## Demo - dexieFactory, table properties

 ![Dexie factory](/readme-assets/DexieFactoryDemo.gif)

 # Table type specific methods

-Table type specific methods enable :
+Different Table types, as specified by your table builder "pkey" method choices, enable :

 1. Properly defined `add`/`bulkAdd`/`put`/`bulkPut` with respect to the key/keys argument and necessary overloads.

-# Dexie docs
+Dexie docs

 [add ](<https://dexie.org/docs/Table/Table.add()>)
 [bulkAdd](<https://dexie.org/docs/Table/Table.bulkAdd()>)